 In modern linguistics, words signify or have meaning not in relation to a definite thing they refer to.
-Rather, words have meaning relaive to other words.
+Instead, words have meaning relaive to other words.

 Thus Realism as a literary style may be best understood in comparison or contrast with Romanticism, or vice versa.